 You sure can, and we take care of it all!
 If you’re a renter, we’ll simply ask for your current policy number and insurer, and email your provider notifying them of your change in policy.
-We’ll even get you a refund for the remaining period, if applicable.
+We’ll help you notify your prior insurance company so they can send you a refund, if applicable.
 If you’re a homeowner, we’ll notify your lender and handle your escrow payments (if relevant) to switch you over seamlessly to Lemonade.

 How do I pay for Lemonade?